tzaeschke/phtree/README.md

 ### Generally

 - The tree performs best with large datasets with 1 million entries or more.
 Performance may actually increase with large datasets.
-- The tree performs best on window queries that return few result (1-1000) because of the comparatively high extraction cost of values.
+- The tree performs best on window queries or nearest neighbour queries that return few result (window queries: 1-1000) because of the comparatively high extraction cost of values.

+### Differences to original PH-Tree

+- Support for rectangle data
+- Support for k nearest neighbour queries
+- Dedicated `update` method that combines `put` and `remove`
+- Automatic splitting of large nodes greatly improves update performance for data with more than 1- dimensions
+- General performance improvements and reduced garbage collection load

 # Interfaces / Abstract Classes